kareenf04/best_ingredients_analysis/README.md

 The dataset consists of two main files:

 - **RAW_recipes.csv** (83,782 rows) contains details about each recipe, including:
-  - `'name'`: Name of the recipe
+  - `name`: Name of the recipe
-  - `'id'`: Unique identifier for each recipe
+  - `id`: Unique identifier for each recipe
-  - `'minutes'`: Preparation time
+  - `minutes`: Preparation time
-  - `'tags'`: List of tags associated with the recipe
+  - `tags`: List of tags associated with the recipe
-  - `'nutrition'`: A list containing nutritional information:
+  - `nutrition`: A list containing nutritional information:
-    - Calories (#)
+    - Calories
     - Total fat (PDV)
     - Sugar (PDV)
     - Sodium (PDV)
     - Protein (PDV)
     - Saturated fat (PDV)
     - Carbohydrates (PDV)
+    N.B.
+Here PDV stands for 'percentage daily value' based on a 2,000 calorie intake.
-  - `'description'`: A brief user-provided summary of the recipe
+  - `description`: A brief user-provided summary of the recipe

 - **RAW_interactions.csv** (731,927 rows) includes user ratings and reviews:
-  - `'user_id'`: ID of the user who rated the recipe
+  - `user_id`: ID of the user who rated the recipe
-  - `'recipe_id'`: ID of the rated recipe
+  - `recipe_id`: ID of the rated recipe
-  - `'rating'`: The score given by the user (ranging from 1 to 5)
+  - `rating`: The score given by the user (ranging from 1 to 5)

 ### Data Cleaning and Preparation

 To prepare the data for analysis, we followed these steps:

 1. **Merged the Recipes and Interactions Datasets**
-   - We performed a left merge on `'id'` from the recipes dataset and `'recipe_id'` from the interactions dataset to associate ratings with recipes.
+   - We performed a left merge on `id` from the recipes dataset and `recipe_id` from the interactions dataset to associate ratings with recipes.

 2. **Handled Missing Values**
    - Ratings of 0 were replaced with `NaN`, as they likely represent missing data rather than actual ratings.

 3. **Computed Average Ratings**
    - For each recipe, we calculated the average user rating to gain insight into overall reception.

-4. **Extracted and Processed Nutrition Information**
-   - The `'nutrition'` column was split into individual columns (calories, protein, sodium, etc.).
+This was added as a column named `rating`.

-5. **Identified Seafood Recipes**
+4. **Identified Seafood Recipes**
     - A recipe was classified as containing seafood if either:
-     - Its `'tags'` column included seafood-related terms (e.g., `'seafood'`, `'crab'`, `'fish'`).
+        - Its `tags` column included seafood-related terms (e.g., `'seafood'`, `'crab'`, `'fish'`).
-     - Its `'ingredients'` list contained seafood-related items (e.g., `'salmon'`, `'shrimp'`, `'tuna'`).
+        - Its `ingredients` string contained seafood-related items (e.g., `'salmon'`, `'shrimp'`, `'tuna'`).
+    - We then added an `is_sea` column of boolean values which classified each recipe as either containing or not containing seafood.

+5. **Extracted and Processed Nutrition Information**
+   - The `nutrition` column was split into individual columns for the relevent values: calories, sodium, protein, saturated fat, and total fat.
+These columns were named `calories`, `sodium`, `protein`, `satfat`, and `total_fat` respectively.
+   - We then standardized all of the nutrition columns except for the `calories` column.
+These stanndardized values were used to create a score for 'health' which we defined as $`1-\frac{sodium \times saturated fat}{protein \times total fat}`$

-With this cleaned dataset, we are ready to analyze how the presence of seafood correlates with the health scores of recipes.
+With this cleaned dataset, we are ready to analyze how the presence of seafood correlates with the health scoresand ratings of recipes.